 Type the device name to confirm the deletion.
 After the device is deleted, the device list updates.

 You are notified after the device is deleted.

 The list of devices updates to indicate the deleted device.

 During the creation of a cloud appliance, if there is no connectivity to the Internet, the creation step fails.
 To troubleshoot Internet connectivity failures, perform the following steps in the Azure portal:

-- Create a Windows server 2012 virtual machine in Azure.
+- Create a Windows virtual machine in the Azure portal.
 This virtual machine should use the same storage account, VNet, and subnet as used by your cloud appliance.
 If there is an existing Windows Server host in Azure using the same storage account, VNet, and subnet, you can also use it to troubleshoot the Internet connectivity.